Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Feline infectious peritonitis in cats affects the body in a variety of ways, with the illness manifesting in either a wet or dry form.

 FIP is described as a pyogranulomatous vasculitis, with effects throughout the body.
 The signs of illness are variable, depending on which part of the body is affected.
 Classically, there are two forms of FIP, depending on the cat’s immune response: wet (effusive) and dry (non-effusive).
-However these are not necessarily absolutes: some cases have elements of both the wet and dry disease
+However, these are not necessarily absolutes: some cases have elements of both the wet and dry disease

 • Wet FIP (the effusive form) is a more acute, rapidly developing, disease, developing weeks or months after a period of stress such as rehoming or surgery.
 The clinical signs are more directly related to vasculitis (inflammation of blood vessels) with protein and fluid leaking out of blood vessels into body cavities, leading to the accumulation of fluid.
 The specific signs of the disease in an individual cat depend on which part of the body is affected by this fluid accumulation.